May 15, 1925

 Suddenly a door at the far end of the hallway slammed open and one of the machine gun-toting sentinels from the catwalk on the roof burst into the hallway.
 “It’s a raid!” he hollered as he tore past us to warn the people downstairs.
 “Get out fast!
 The Feds are coming!”

-Hair stood on the back of my neck.
-My arms filled with goose bumps.
+My hair stood on the back of my neck.
+My arms filled with goosebumps.
 The one thing every bootlegger feared had come upon us…

 The door to Gus’ office flew open and my husband stood in the doorway holding his machine gun, his sandy hair as disheveled as his wrinkled white shirt.
 His suspenders hung loosely at his sides.
 He showed no inkling of remorse at being caught literally with his pants down.